Recidiviz/recidiviz.org/CONTRIBUTING.md

 `recidiviz/recidiviz.com` remote.
 Otherwise, you may push branches to a [fork](https://help.github.com/articles/fork-a-repo/) of the repository.

-Before issuing a pull request, run our linting and test suite over your changes to ensure no regression, as described in [our Readme](README.md#linting--running-tests).
+Before issuing a pull request, test your changes locally at various screen size breaks.

-These same commands will be run by our continuous integration (CI) suite and your pull request will be "built against" automatically to show whether it passes.
-Stay ahead of the curve by running these throughout the development process to help you avoid any surprises.

-Related, include unit and//or integration tests to cover any new code.
-Update or remove existing test cases where appropriate.

-When you are passing linting and testing locally and are satisfied with the current state of your work, submit a pull request against `master`.
+When you are satisfied with the current state of your work, submit a pull request against `master`.
 However, you can also submit Work In Progress ("WIP") pull requests to gather early feedback if you believe it would be helpful.
-If you do so, please format the title as "WIP: My title here."
+If you do so, please format the title as "WIP: <My title here>."

 Make sure the pull request description explicitly lists everything that the work does, and references any issues it contributes to.